 Some employers have reacted to this by introducing an attendance or ‘wellness’ bonus.
 If an employee does not take sick leave he is paid a bonus.
 This is not recommended.
 Why not?
 Well, in the first place, under common law and our labour law, an employee has a fundamental duty to be at work!
 Sick leave is for when you are sick!

 If an employee is injured or genuinely sick, it is in neither the employer’s, nor the employee’s best interests for the employee to come to work.
 The employee might well infect others or be injured if working around moving machinery.
 Furthermore, it is unfair and demotivating to take away a bonus from someone who has been genuinely ill and who cannot attend work through no fault of his or her own.

-That leaves us with employees who take sick leave when they are not genuinely ill.
-If employees are not aligned with their employer’s goals and are demotivated at work, they are going to absent themselves!
+If employees are not aligned with their organisation’s goals and are demotivated at work, you can bet that they are going to absent themselves.
 That is where leadership and performance management come into the equation.

 Reasons for absence

 People absent themselves from work for a variety of reasons and then claim sick leave in order to get paid.
 This is in effect fraud and it is a dismissible offence.
 The employer needs however, to investigate the reasons and of course, establish whether or not the employee is genuinely ill.

 The first step is to examine the employee’s attendance record and establish whether there is a trend or pattern of absenteeism.
 For example, absence usually occurs before and after weekends and public holidays, after paydays or on a particular day of the week.